 If you employ rolling upgrades between major releases of your application, you can continuously improve your applications without downtime and still maintain compatibility with the current release.

 You can also deploy and test a new version of an application alongside the existing version.
-Deploy the new application version in addition to the current version.
 If the container passes your tests, simply deploy more new containers and remove the old ones.

 Since all the software dependencies for an application are resolved within the container itself, you can use a standardized operating system on each host in your data center.
 You do not need to configure a specific operating system for each application host.
 When your data center needs more capacity, you can deploy another generic host system.